 Code of Conduct for Social Fraternities and Sororities

 By virtue of their national constitutions, regulations, and policies, as well as their self-promulgated values and principles, fraternities and sororities can be and are subject to higher standards for behavior and performance than other student organizations.
 When in conflict with other policies Shepherd University policy prevails.
-The vice president of student affairs will appoint a staff member to supervise Greek social fraternities and sororities and is referred to in this section as the Fraternity & Sorority Life Advisor.
+The Vice President for Student Affairs or designee will appoint a staff member to supervise fraternities and sororities and is referred to in this section as the Fraternity & Sorority Life Advisor.

 The Fraternity & Sorority Life Advisor shall conduct regular performance reviews of all colonies and chapters and make periodic reports to the Student Life Council and the vice president for student affairs.